Frequently Asked Questions About the COVID-19 Vaccine

 Q. Will it cost anything to receive the vaccine?

-A. No. Private insurance companies and government insurance programs like Medicare will fully cover the cost of the vaccine.
-For those who are uninsured, the cost will be fully covered.
+A. Most private insurance companies and government insurance programs like Medicare will fully cover the cost of the vaccine.
+For those who are uninsured, you will be billed for the cost of receiving the vaccine (prior to April 5, 2022, vaccines were covered by HRSA for uninsured patients, but this coverage has now lapsed).

 Q. How do I replace a lost or damaged CDC vaccination card?

-A. If your CDC COVID-19 Vaccination Record card is misplaced or damaged, St. Luke’s COVID-19 Vaccine Clinic can issue you a replacement.
-Clinic staff will verify your vaccination by referring to your medical record or department of health vaccine registries.
+A. If your CDC COVID-19 Vaccination Record card is misplaced or damaged, staff can issue you a replacement at your Vaccine appointment.
+They will verify your vaccination by referring to your medical record or department of health vaccine registries.
 For more information or to request a new card, call 218.249.4200.

 Q. When will we need a COVID vaccine booster shot?